 If you have 1,000 employees and are self-funded, you could have over $4,300,000 of shoppable expenses every year.
-It becomes really easy to understand that there are huge benefits to encourage employees to start shopping for prices before they consume healthcare, but how do you get them to do it?
+It becomes really easy to understand that encouraging employees to start shopping for prices before they consume healthcare can lower healthcare costs, but how do you get them to do it?

 The Difficulties In Getting Employees to Price Shop